MicrosoftDocs/azure-devops-docs/docs/java/labs/releasemanagement/index.md

     ![Install the extension](../_img/releasemanagement/install-extension.png)

-1. In the dialog that appears, ensure that your VSTS account is selected and click Continue.
+1. In the dialog that appears, ensure that your Azure DevOps Services organization is selected and click Continue.
 Once your permissions have been verified, click the Confirm button.

 ## Create a Release Pipeline